sstangl/openpowerlifting/meet-data/ffforce/INFO.md

 ### Special considerations

 - Remember: FA is unequipped, PL is equipped, Open division only exists for Nationals.

+- Don't bother with special rules for the Cadet division.
+Keep the best actual attempt on every lift instead of using the modified recorded attempt, and recalculate totals accordingly.
+However, do not modify places.

 - Translations:
   - Bench press: "DC" / "Dec" / "Développé couché" (which serves as the name for both the lift and the discipline even though they're distinct)